proksee-project/ProkaML/README.md

 Usage: `snakemake -s Snakefile_desktop_singlecore.smk --cores 1 --config email="dummy@email.com" --config api_key="dummy_api_key_01234"`.
 where dummy email and API key entries should be replaced with user specific actual values.
 The generation of **proksee-database** utilizes snakemake workflow to automate complex processes with a single command.
 It is advisable to run snakemake in a separate conda environment.
 Visit the snakemake [page](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for instructions on installation and setting up the appropriate software environment.
 In summary, the snakemake file `Snakemake_desktop_singlecore.smk` chains together individual python scripts, with their respective input and output dependencies to generate **proksee-database**.
-Currently, the database build time is approximately 10 days, which can be reduced by implementing parallel workflows in a cluster environment (details coming soon).
+Currently, the database build time is approximately 10 days, which can be reduced by implementing parallel workflows in a cluster environment.

+`snakemake -j 10 --cluster-config cluster.json --cluster "sbatch -p {cluster.partition} -t {cluster.time}" --config email="dummy@email.com" --config api_key="dummy_api_key_01234"`

 For understanding the operations of individual python scripts, users are requested to refer to the section below.

 ## proksee-database generation (step-wise scripts)
 Step 1: Run `assemblydb_entrez_query.py` .
 Usage: `python assemblydb_entrez_query.py email api_key`.